Wylie Independent School District (Taylor County, Texas)

 The Wylie Independent School District is a public school district based in the far southern portion (often called Wylie) of Abilene, Texas, United States.
-In order to avoid confusion with the Wylie Independent School District in the Dallas-Fort Worth Metroplex suburb of Wylie, the district is commonly referred to as Abilene Wylie.
+In order to avoid confusion with the Wylie Independent School District in the Dallas–Fort Worth metroplex suburb of Wylie, the district is commonly referred to as Abilene Wylie.
+The mascot on the district's website is a yellow bulldog and is also the mascot for all the schools.
 In 2009, the school district was rated "recognized" by the Texas Education Agency.

 Geography

-Wylie ISD serves southern Abilene, the communities of Caps, Potosi, and View, as well as unincorporated areas in east central Taylor County.
+Wylie ISD serves parts of southern Abilene, the census-designated place of Potosi, the communities of Caps, Potosi, and View, as well as unincorporated areas in east central Taylor County.
 The district is bordered by Abilene ISD (north), Eula ISD (east, northeast), Clyde Consolidated ISD (southeast), Jim Ned Consolidated ISD (south), and Merkel ISD (west, northwest).